shaloo/docs.arcana/docs/faq/faq_db.md

 ??? an-faq "Why do I need to specify Wallet Website Domain setting?"

       This is an optional setting for additional security.
-If specified, Arcana Network Auth subsystem uses this setting to restrict Arcana wallet from loading anywhere else other than the application website domain that a developer specifies. for restricting domains, the [frame-ancestor Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/web/http/headers/content-security-policy#frame-ancestors) is used.
+If specified, the Arcana Network Auth subsystem uses this setting to restrict the Arcana wallet from loading anywhere else other than the application website domain that a developer specifies. for restricted domains, the [frame-ancestor Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/web/http/headers/content-security-policy#frame-ancestors) is used.